 - They melt even more easily!

-I personally don’t like to add egg whites, unless I’m planning on making marshmallow shapes.
+I personally don’t like to add egg whites, unless I’m planning on piping marshmallow shapes.
 It’s just an additional step and honestly, most of the time I’m just too lazy to do it.
 Plus, I actually prefer the taste and mouthfeel of vanilla marshmallows made without egg whites.

 Another reason is that marshmallows made with egg whites will not keep for as long, since you’ve got egg whites in there which can go bad fairly quickly.
 Whereas regular vanilla marshmallows made without egg whites will keep for a VERY long time (unless you eat it all right away, of course), and it’s safer for kids and pregnant women too.

-How can I add flavor to homemade marshmallows?
+How can I add flavor?

 This is one of my favorite things to do, and you can get super creative with it! 🙂